mithunkumarc/revision/java/ReadMe.md

         or methods operate on state and can change state value
         eg: horn() of class Car

+#### Types of variables

+        local variable: must be initialized, scope is enclosing block instance variable: depends on access modifiers
+        reference variable: can be used as both local/instance variable static variable/class variable: whereever the enclosing class is accessible

 #### instance variables

         state of object
         eg : name of person class
         instance variables can be final
-        instance variables can point to object(you can say static object)
+        instance variables can point to object(you can say static object) defualt values of instance varialbe depends on datatype int,short,byte,log is zero
+                float double 0.0
+                boolean false
+                String null(or any reference variable not initialized)

 #### Ways to initialize instance variables